Discover The Best Places To Travel With A Nut Allergy

 4. Italy

 This is the only non-English-speaking country on my list.
 I mention Italy though because the cuisine is fairly nut-free.
-Definitely stay away from pestos which often has nuts and bakeries where they tend to use a lot of almonds and Nutella (made from hazelnuts).
+Stay away from pestos which often has nuts and bakeries where they tend to use a lot of almonds and Nutella (made from hazelnuts).
 Also, Nutella is common everywhere, not just in bakeries.
 Gelato may also be off the safe list since many varieties have nuts, and cross-contact could be an issue.

 Of course, there are important steps to take to ensure the restaurant understands cross-contact and how to cook for food allergies.
 I have a full workshop that walks you through each step, but when going to any non-English speaking country, a chef card helps to communicate your allergy(ies).
 Even after researching the restaurants, we used chef cards regularly in Italy.
 The chef card is like a helpful last step after all other research is done.